prabhpreet332/prabhpreet332.github.io/content/posts/git-github-best-practices.md

 ```
 #### Description

 A PR/MR description should have a all the relevant information for someone to understand the changes that have been done.
+Your 10 - 15 minutes of effort on description would save 30 - 45 minutes of reviewer.

 It should include the following sections:

-1. What changes have been done?
+1. **What changes have been done?**
-1. Why those changes were done?
-Is it a new feature (explain it), a bug fix (add tracking ID) or periodic refactoring activity?
+1. **Why those changes were done?** Is it a new feature (explain it), a bug fix (add tracking ID, RCA) or periodic refactoring activity (add scope of improvements) etc?
-1. Additional resources that were created?
-Eg: AWS S3 resource might be created and added in IaC code repo.
+1. **Additional resources that were created?** Eg: AWS S3 resource might be created and added in IaC code repo.
 Add these additional PRs/MRs that goes with this change.
-1. Testing scenarios, including the small description about dev level testing that was performed.
-This would help the reviewer verify the logic.
+1. **Testing scenarios, including the small description about dev level testing that was performed.** This would help the reviewer verify the logic.
-1. Miscellaneous information that the Reviewer should be aware of.
-Eg: The changes in postman collections, relevant documentation etc
+1. Miscellaneous information that the reviewer should be aware of.
+Eg: The changes in postman collections, relevant documentation updates, link to the environments etc.

 ### Before giving it off for review